 Hotels

-Prefer some privacy and comfort?
-If you would like a good solid sleep between flights without the stress of going through security, a transit hotel is available.
-YOTELAIR transit hotel has 80 rooms, rentable by the hour or overnight.
+paris airport hotelsWould you prefer privacy and comfort?
+A transit hotel is available if you want a good, solid sleep between flights without the stress of going through security.
+YOTELAIR has 80 rooms, rentable by the hour or overnight.
 The rooms are equipped with a private shower.
-YOTELAIR is located in Terminal 2E, Satellite L, so it is only accessible to for those travellers departing for or in transit to or from a destination outside of the European Union (excluding the UK) from Terminal 2E, K, L, or M. If you don’t qualify for a transit hotel, on-site hotel options include: Ibis, Citizen M, Hilton, Sheraton and Novotel.
+YOTELAIR is located in Terminal 2E, Satellite L, so it is only accessible to those travellers departing for or in transit to or from a destination outside of the European Union (excluding the UK) from Terminal 2E, K, L, or M. If you don’t qualify for a transit hotel, on-site hotel options include Ibis, Citizen M, Hilton, Sheraton and Novotel.
 Several more hotels are located within a short drive of the airport.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Charles de Gaulle Airport.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Charles de Gaulle Airport.

 Lounges

-While Paris Charles de Gaulle Airport has several lounges, none have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Paris Charles de Gaulle Airport Guide that you can pay to access.
+paris airport loungesWhile Paris Charles de Gaulle Airport has several lounges, none have designated sleep rooms or rest areas.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Paris Charles de Gaulle Airport Guide that you can pay to access.

 Security & Safety

 At the time of this update, many travellers have felt safe at Paris Charles de Gaulle Airport, especially with airport security on patrol throughout the night.
 A few travellers have reported homeless and vagrants congregating in the Metro station.
-One incident in particular involved a person pretending to need help and asking for 15 Euro to “borrow” for a few minutes, only to disappear altogether.
+One incident in particular involved a person pretending to need help and asking for 15 euros to “borrow” for a few minutes, only to disappear altogether.

-- Don’t Seclude Yourself.
-If you are travelling alone, we recommend that you sleep near other travellers or close to security.
+• Don’t Seclude Yourself.
+If you’re travelling alone, we recommend you stay near other travellers or close to security.
+This will help you feel more secure and deter potential thieves.

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review